alan-turing-institute/KnowledgeFlows/report/Comments.md

 * Discuss the sparsity earlier on, show adjacency matrices earlier.
 [DONE]

 * Adjacency matrix change color from white to dark.
 Add a grid with the sectors.
 Add a counts adjacency matrix.
+[DONE]

 * Top 20 tables in Counts and Weights.
 [DONE]